idaho/hassio-trash-card/README.md

 The TrashCard cards can be configured using the Dashboard UI editor.

 ### Add a new card
-1. In the Dashboard UI, click the 3 dots in top right corner.
+1. In the Dashboard UI, select "Edit Dashboard" in top right corner.
-2. Click Edit Dashboard.
+2. Click the "+Add Card" button.
-3. Click the Plus button to add a new card.
-4. Find the Custom: TrashCard card in the list.
+3. Find the Custom: TrashCard card in the list.
-5. Set the entity to the calendar that contains the collection events.
+4. Set the entity to the calendar that contains the collection events.

 All the options listed below are available in the lovelace editor, but configuring via `yaml` is supported too.